Adamo Nagalo

 Adamo Nagalo (born 22 September 2002) is a professional footballer who plays as a centre-back for club PSV Eindhoven.
 Born in the Ivory Coast, he represents Burkina Faso at international level.

 Club career

 Nordsjælland

 Born in Adjamé, Ivory Coast, Nagalo was a part of the Right to Dream Academy in Ghana, before joining FC Nordsjælland in the summer 2020.
 Nagalo made three appearances for the clubs U-19 team, before he got his professional debut for the club against Lyngby in the Danish Superliga on 12 March 2021, replacing Daniel Svensson with three minutes left.
 18-year old Nagalo made a total of six league appearances for Nordsjælland in the 2020–21 season.

 Ahead of the 2021–22 season, Nagalo was permanently promoted to the first team squad.

 PSV Eindhoven

 On 2 September 2024, Nagalo signed with Dutch club PSV Eindhoven on a five-year deal.

+On 30 January 2026, Nagalo was loaned to Konyaspor in Turkey until the end of the 2025–26 season.

 International career

 Born in the Ivory Coast, Nagalo is of Burkinabé descent.
 He was called up to the Burkina Faso national team for a set of friendlies in September 2022.
 He debuted for the Burkina Faso national team in a 2–1 friendly win against the Ivory Coast on 19 November 2022.

 On 20 December 2023, he was selected from the list of 27 Burkinabé players selected by Hubert Velud to compete in the 2023 Africa Cup of Nations.